The physical layer in an SDDC contains the compute, storage, and network resources in your data center.

 Region-Specific Domain Name

-vSAN storage is the default storage type for the SDDC management components.
-All design, deployment and operational guidance are performed on vSAN.
+VMware vSAN™ storage is the default storage type for the SDDC management components.
+All design, deployment, and operational guidance are performed on vSAN.
+Considering block or file storage technology for principal storage is out of scope of the design.
+These storage technologies are referenced only for specific use cases such as backups to supplemental storage.

-NFS storage is the secondary storage for the SDDC management components.
+NFS storage is the supplemental storage for the SDDC management components.
 It provides space for archiving log data and application templates.